 When connecting gas supply, the length of the run from the meter must be considered in determining the pipe size to avoid excessive pressure drop.
 A line pressure of 7" w.g.
-(1.74kPa.) for natural gas should be maintained when sizing piping.
-A line pressure of 13" w.c.
-(3.23kPa) should be maintained for liquefied petroleum (LP) gas.
-Minimum gas pressure of 5.0" w.c. for natural gas or 10.4" w.c. for LP/propane gas should be maintained.
-For correct sizing of piping, refer to the National Fuel Gas Code (ANSI Z223.1) in U.S. or CSA-B149 Installation Code in Canada or consult the utility having jurisdiction.
+(178mm w.g.) for natural gas should be maintained when sizing piping.
+For correct sizing of piping, consult the utility having jurisdiction.

 A drip leg should be installed in the vertical pipe run to the unit.
 In some localities, codes may require that a manual main shutoff valve and union (furnished by installer) be installed external to the unit.
 Union must be of the ground joint type.
 A drip leg should be readily accessible to permit cleaning and emptying.
 See figure 8.
-Leave 4" (102mm) clearance between electric box and drip leg.

-NOTE - If a switch box is mounted over electrical knock-outs on back of unit, leave a minimum of 4'' (102mm) clearance between switch box and drip leg.
+NOTE - If a switch box is mounted over electrical knock-outs on back of unit, leave a minimum of 4" (102mm) clearance between switch box and drip leg.